starkinfra/sdk-dotnet/README.md

 ### Patch a PixChargeback

-A received Reversal Request can be accepted or rejected by patching its status.
+A received Pix chargeback can be accepted or rejected by patching its status.
-After a Reversal Request is patched, its status changes to closed.
+After a Pix chargeback is patched, its status changes to closed.

 ```c#
 using System;